Runner News – Important Announcements

 COMMITTING TO A SINGLE RUN When you see a run that you would like to claim, just open that event in edit mode, and add your name to the title of that single event.

 COMMITTING TO A RUN SERIES When you find a dog that fits you perfectly, and you decide that you want to be that dogs exclusive runner, it’s time to Commit!
 Congratulations!
 This is a big step, and we all take it very seriously.
 It’s the goal of almost every dog and runner in our group!
-Committing to a dog means that that dogs name gets removed from the HDRC Calendar, and becomes unavailable to other runners.
+Committing to a dog means that that dogs name gets removed from the HDRC Calendar, and becomes your steady responsibility.
 Some dogs have a team of runners that are committed to them.
 You can commit to a single, weekly run with a dog as part of a team.
 To commit to a dog/run, delete it from the HDRC Calendar.
 You and the dog owner are now in complete control of scheduling your runs.
 Committing to a dog is such a big step because it is the foundation of building your HDRC running schedule.
 Be sure to choose dogs that are conveniently located to you, and dogs that fit your personal running style the best.
 Think about the future when you commit to a dog.
 Try not to make commitments that you can’t keep.

 ADDING A RUN TO THE HDRC CALENDAR If you are a committed runner, and you need a break in your schedule, you can use the HDRC Calendar to get help from the HDRC group of Fill-In runners.
 Simply add a run to the calendar.
 Keep in mind that adding a run to the calendar doesn’t mean that your responsibility for that run has ended.
 We can never let the HDRC Calendar become a place where runs get dumped and forgotten.
 Before you let go of responsibility for any run, make sure it’s covered by another runner, or make sure that you’ve followed it up with HDRC.